-The Office of Field Education has established policy regarding field placements for student employment-based internships.
-To ensure the role of the student as learner, student assignments and field placements with current or former employers is permitted only when the proposed site provide supervision will be provided by an MSW different from the student's/employee's employment supervisor.
+The Office of Practicum Education has established policy regarding Practicum placements for student employment-based internships.
+To ensure the role of the student as learner, student assignments and Practicum placements with current or former employers is permitted only when the proposed site provide supervision will be provided by an MSW different from the student's/employee's employment supervisor.

 Additionally, the student's tasks must be clearly defined and separate from that as an employee.
-Students seeking field instruction in their place of employment are required to follow the same procedural steps in the field placement process as all other students.
-The site must meet all the educational goals of field placement and provide an opportunity for both growth and diverse experiences.
-Finally, the field site is subject to approval at the discretion of the Director of Field Education.
-The student, potential field supervisor, and employment supervisor will complete and sign a "Work Site Evaluation" form (see Appendix D).
+Students seeking Practicum instruction in their place of employment are required to follow the same procedural steps in the Practicum placement process as all other students.
+The site must meet all the educational goals of Practicum placement and provide an opportunity for both growth and diverse experiences.
+Finally, the Practicum site is subject to approval at the discretion of the Director of Practicum Education.
+The student, potential Practicum supervisor, and employment supervisor will complete and sign a "Work Site Evaluation" form (see Appendix D).